dart-lang/language/working/augmentation-libraries/feature-specification.md

 the ones that existed when evaluating the initializer list.
 If the initializer list captures variables in closures, that body may not work.)**

-It is a compile-time error if, after type inference:
+It is a compile-time error if:

 *   The function signature of the augmenting constructor does not match the signature of the augmented constructor.
 This means that the parameters must